 Water will be supplied from the new reservoir to Sheung Shui and Fanling via a new 1.9km long 800mm diameter distribution main.
 This will run along Man Kam To Road and Jockey Club Road, and connect with the towns’ existing water distribution network at Tin Ping Road.

 The government’s Water Supplies Department (WSD) engaged contractor Vasteam Construction Limited to carry out the works under an NEC3 Engineering and Construction Contract Option D (target contract with bill of quantities) in April 2017.
-The project is scheduled for completion 3 months ahead of programme and 5% under budget in January 2020.
+The project is scheduled for completion 3 months ahead of programme and 5% under budget.

 Project manager Irene Pang, chief engineer of WSD’s construction division, says the project team have made a great effort to ensure collaborative working in line with the NEC clause 10 obligation to act “in a spirit of mutual trust and co-operation”.